visenze/visearch-sdk-java/README.md

 ViSearch provides tracking solution to understand how your customer interact with the search results.
 In addition, to improve subsequent search quality, it is recommended to send user actions when they interact with the results.

-User action can be sent through our Java SDK.
+User action can be sent through our Java SDK as:

 ```java
 Map<String,String> params = new HashMap<String,String>();